Karnataka to hike SC/ST quota through Constitutional amendment | Politics

 Responding to a question, the Minister said hiking the SC/ST quota and exceeding 50 per cent would eat into the general category space to some extent''.

 Reservation in Karnataka is already on the borderline and it will be difficult to rejig quotas within the 50 per cent, he said. ''If we have to do it, we will have to reduce the OBC quota by six percentage points, which nobody will tolerate.
 So, to exceed 50 per cent, it must be done via Schedule 9.''
-Leader of Opposition and former Chief Minister Siddaramaiah, also another former CM and JD(S) leader H D Kumaraswamy attended the all party meet.
+Leader of Opposition in the assembly, Siddaramaiah, also another former CM and JD(S) leader H D Kumaraswamy attended the all party meet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)